 What causes tooth decay?

 The condition is more of a process.
-To put it simply, food debris that is left behind turns into acids that attack the teeth.
-This happens when patients neglect to conduct proper oral hygiene that includes brushing, flossing, and having professional cleanings in an oral environment favorable to decay.
+To put it simply, food debris left behind can turn into acids that attack the teeth.
+This happens when patients neglect proper oral hygiene, including brushing, flossing, and professional cleanings, in an oral environment favorable to decay.

 Risk factors of dental caries include: